Introduction: Attic Conversions Price-A Complete Pricing Guide

 Finishing Touches

-Finally, there are finishing touches, which you can expect might range anywhere between three thousand up to ten thousand dollars- flooring, painting, and lighting.
+Finally, there are finishing touches, which might range anywhere from three thousand to ten thousand dollars—flooring, painting, and lighting.
 These items breathe life into your concept.

 5. Cost-Saving Tips